 It is said that by the year 2030, one in five Americans will be in that category and the number of people living past 100 years of age is also on the rise.

 So over the next twenty years the concerns of this older group will become a major challenge.
-Though some elderly are quite healthy, but in general they have more than one disease.
+Though some elderly are quite healthy, they do need to build strong bones, but in general they have more than one disease.

 Know that the health of your chakras plays an important role in you maintaining good health and staying vibrant into your senior years .